perfana/perfana-docs/docs/analysing/analysing.md

 ![Traces](https://docs.perfana.io/docs/images/traces.png)

+## Dynatrace (Enterprise feature)

+Perfana can be [integrated with Dynatrace](https://docs.perfana.io/docs/integrations/integrations.html#dynatrace) to include tracing information in your test run results.
+If a Dynatrace integration has been setup the `Dynatrace` tab will be visible.

+The Dynatrace view has the following sections:

+### Dynatrace entitiy

+Use the dropdown to select one of the [configured Dynatrace entities](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#system-under-test) for the `system under test`.
+### Problems

+The problem section will show if any "Problems" have been detected by the Dynatrace AI during the test.
+### Request filter

+In this section you can set a number of request filters:

+* **Only show traces that fail to meet Service Level Objective**: If a Service Level Objective has been specified for response times metrics, the reqirement values can be used to filter traces.
+* **Only show traces with duration longer than**: Can be used to filter on minimum duration of the traces
+* **Only show traces with duration shorte than**: Can be used to filter on maximum duration of the traces
+* **Request name**: Filter on request name

+### Multidimensional analysis

+This section has deeplinks, based on the selected Dynatrace entity and request filters, into the multidimensional analysis view in Dynatrace

+### Deeplinks

+This section has deeplinks, based on the selected Dynatrace entity and request filters, into miscellaneous views in Dynatrace that might help you analyse your test run results.

+### Compare

+In the compare section you can select another test run as baseline and use the Dynatrace compare feature to compare several metrics for the test run.

+## Jira (Enterprise feature)

+Perfana can be [integrated with Jira](https://docs.perfana.io/docs/integrations/integrations.html#jira) to be able to create issues from Perfana and link them to a test run.

+If the [Jira integration has been setup](https://docs.perfana.io/docs/administration/administration.html#jira-configuration), the `Jira` tab will be visible.

+### Create issue

+To create a Jira issue click `create issue` to bring up the `Create Jira issue` form.
+The form will show the fields that have been configured "required" for the selected project and issue type.

+If any comments have been made for the  test run, there will be an option to include them in the Jira Issue.

+If the user that had logged in Perfana does not exist in Jira, there will be a `reporter` dropdown to pick a reporter for the issue.
+These reporters can be specified in the [Jira configuration](https://docs.perfana.io/docs/administration/administration.html#jira)

+### Link issue

+If there are issues allready linked to other test runs for the `system under test` a `Link to existing issue` that will start the `Add as comment to exisitng issue` dialog, to link the test run results as comment to an existing Jira issue.

 ## Manage

 The `Manage` is only available for users that have a `team-admin` role for the team reponsible for the system under test and users with `admin` role.
 It has a number of sections for managing the test run: